egeozturkk/DSA210PROJECT/README.md

 ## AI Assistance

-This project used Claude (Anthropic) as an AI assistant for code review, debugging, data pipeline structuring, and report writing.
-All analytical decisions and interpretations are my own.
-Full documentation is available in `ai_usage_log.pdf`.
+This project used Claude (Anthropic) as an AI assistant for code review, debugging, data pipeline structuring.
+Full documentation is available in `AiUsage.pdf`.